trhacknon/Steghide-Brute-Force-Tool/README.md

 # Steghide Brute Force Tool
 Execute a brute force attack with Steghide to file with hide information and password established.

+<h1>prefer the binary installation because i have solved so dependencies issues</h1>

 # How it work
 Cloning this repo to your computer and typing in your terminal:<br/>
 <code>git clone https://github.com/trhacknon/Steghide-Brute-Force-Tool.git</code>